liamks/Drawbridge.js/Readme.md

 **The Bad** Drawbridge still needs a lot of work, and should be considered an alpha product.

 **The Ugly** I need your help to make it better!
-Unit Tests and Integration Tests have not been added yet.
-I wanted to gage interests in Drawbridge and its features before I tested its components (poor excuse, I know).
-Furthermore, lots of the code needs refactoring and better organization (fun!).
+I wanted to gage interests in Drawbridge and its features before I thoroughly tested its components.
+Furthermore, lots of the code needs refactoring and better organization.

 ## The Basics